Classic Spain and Portugal

 Day 21: Madrid

 Today, you'll take a train back to Madrid.
 When you arrive, check into your hotel and then head out on an orientation walk with your leader to get your bearings.
-Then, the rest of the day is free for you to explore how you wish.
+Then, the rest of the day is free for your to explore how you wish.
 Maybe hang out in El Retiro Park or explore Prado Museum’s works by Goya, Velazquez and other Spanish masters.
 Tonight, why not ask your leader the best spot for dinner and head out with your fellow travellers to cheers to a trip well-travelled.

 Included Activities: